Producing slow light in warm alkali vapor using electromagnetically induced transparency: Three-level atoms: Implementation in the lab

+In buffer gas cells, the usual practice for EIT and slow light experiments is to mix noble gas (up to several tens of Torr) with a few microTorr of Rb.~\cite{irina} In our experiments we use 10 Torr of Ne.
+Frequent Rb-Ne collisions reduce the Rb atoms' mean free path to values much smaller than the pump beam diameter~\cite{arimondo}, thus confining the atoms within the illuminated volume.
+Instead of flying through the laser beam at thermal speeds in the absence of a buffer gas, the atoms then slowly diffuse through, thereby increasing the laser-atom interaction time by several orders of magnitude.~\cite{irina} Note that Rb-Ne collisions cause the spin-polarized Rb atom's velocity to change, but with negligible spin relaxation.
+Such collisions that rapidly redistribute the atomic velocities without re-equilibrating the populations of the atomic levels are termed ``velocity-changing collisions" in the literature.~\cite{budker,arimondo} Rb-Rb and Rb-wall collisions are negligible compared to Rb-Ne collisions.
 Still, decoherence effects remain that are not addressed by the buffer gas (or by wall coatings).
-Inhomogeneities in the magnetic field used for Zeeman EIT cause spatial variation of the dark state leading to absorption - in Sec.
-S4 of the Supplementary Notes we discuss how to suppress these inhomogeneities.
-Furthermore, an incoherent pumping mechanism known as radiation trapping may become significant at high atomic densities.
-Radiation trapping refers to the reabsorption of spontaneously emitted photons within the illuminated volume, and is expected to become significant inside our probe beam radius (see Sec.~\ref{sec:optsetup}~\ref{subsec:beamsize}) at number densities $N \geq 5 \times 10^{11}$/cm$^3$~\cite{welch}.
-Hence, we keep our number density below this value (see Sec.~\ref{sec:chamber}).
+Inhomogeneities in the magnetic field used for Zeeman EIT cause spatial variation of the dark state leading to absorption.
+In Sec.
+S2 of the Supplementary Materials we discuss how to suppress these inhomogeneities.
+Furthermore, an incoherent pumping mechanism, known as radiation trapping, may become significant at high atomic densities.
+Radiation trapping refers to the reabsorption of spontaneously emitted photons within the illuminated volume, and is expected to become significant inside our probe beam radius at number densities $N \geq 5 \times 10^{11}$/cm$^3$ (see Sec.~\ref{sec:optsetup}~\ref{subsec:beamsize}).~\cite{welch} Hence, we keep our number density below this value (see Sec.~\ref{sec:chamber} and Sec.
+S2 D).